coderefinery/DEPRECATED-software-licensing/talk.md

   - Also business process patents exist
   - Must be applied for, short number (10-20) of years
   - Patents are granted by individual countries
-  - Must actually be novel and not yet publicly known, prior art invalidates patents
+  - Must actually be novel and not yet publicly known
   - Must be actually used
   - If you infringe on someone's patent you may be compelled to stop doing what you are doing